freitas-rodrigo/RPMDforLAMMPS/README.md

 where `kB` is the Boltzmann constant, `T` is the system temperature declared in `fix rpmd`, `nbeads` is the total number of beads per ring polymer, and `E` is the total energy of the quantum system.

 #### Stress tensor:
 Let us assume the same setup presented for the energy calculation above.
-The stress tensor of the quantum system is obtained through equation (3) from [Supplementary Information](https://doi.org/10.1038/s41524-018-0112-9).
-For simplicity we will be computing the system's pressure, given by equation (4) from [Supplementary Information](https://doi.org/10.1038/s41524-018-0112-9).
+The stress tensor of the quantum system is obtained through equation (12) from [Supplementary Information](https://doi.org/10.1038/s41524-018-0112-9).
+For simplicity we will be computing the system's pressure.
 In the LAMMPS script we use
 ```
 compute c1 all pressure NULL pair
 variable pair_P equal c_c1